 Next, enter the optimal custom slide size.
-I highly recommend 1920x1080, which I will consistently use throughout the course of this tutorial on how make animated videos with Keynote.
+We highly recommend 1920×1080, which we will consistently use throughout the course of this tutorial on how make animated videos with Keynote.

-Dimensions are really important, because if you don’t get them right the first time, you’ll spend hours fixing it later.
-Believe me, I’ve been there.
+Dimensions are really important.
+If you don’t get them right the first time, you’ll spend hours fixing it later.

 Now that your dimensions are set up, you can start on the design portion.
 It’s easy to customize Keynote slides to fit your brand colors and fonts.